robdy/robdy.io/src/pages/blog/2021-03-09-teams-powershell-datamining-feb-2021.md

 * Remove-CsTeamTemplate
 * Update-CsTeamTemplate

-Learn more about Teams templates by checking [Get started with Teams templates in the admin center](https://docs.microsoft.com/en-us/MicrosoftTeams/get-started-with-teams-templates-in-the-admin-console).
+> **NOTE**: Learn more about Teams templates by checking [Get started with Teams templates in the admin center](https://docs.microsoft.com/en-us/MicrosoftTeams/get-started-with-teams-templates-in-the-admin-console).

-Cmdlets for package assignment policies (I honestly have no idea what vertical package is, do you?)
+Cmdlets for package assignment policies (I honestly have no idea what vertical package is, do you?):

 * New-CsTeamsVerticalPackagePolicy
 * Remove-CsTeamsVerticalPackagePolicy
 * Set-CsTeamsVerticalPackagePolicy

-And for assigning package policy via group:
+`Grant-CsGroupPolicyPackageAssignment` will be for assigning package policy via group.

-* Grant-CsGroupPolicyPackageAssignment

 And these two not documented yet:

-* Move-CsInternalHelper

-Probably something around moving data from one user.
+* **Move-CsInternalHelper** - probably something around moving data from one user.
 I'd guess it's internal MS cmdlet.

-* Set-CsInternalOnlinePowerShellEndpoint

-Might be related to connection settings.
+* **Set-CsInternalOnlinePowerShellEndpoint** - might be related to connection settings.

+## New params for cmdlets

+In addition to cmdlets, we also have quite a few new params added for existing cmdlets.
+Let's break them down into categories.

 ## Dial-in conferencing

-Under `Get-CsOnlineDialinConferencingTenantConfiguration` ther's one new param: ThirdPartyNumberStatus.
+Under `Get-CsOnlineDialinConferencingTenantConfiguration` there's one new param: `ThirdPartyNumberStatus`.
 Does it mean that Microsoft is going to give us third party ACP option back?
+As a reminder, here's [End of life program announcement](https://docs.microsoft.com/en-us/skypeforbusiness/legal-and-regulatory/end-of-integration-with-3rd-party-providers).

 ## Applications